Coastal Hazards Adaptation Plan

 • Both emissions reduction (also known as climate change "mitigation") and adaptation fall under the broader, whole-of-shire Climate Change Response Plan (CCRP).
 Council’s position in relation to both of these is also set out in its Climate Change Response Policy 2017, as well as its Zero Emissions Organisation Strategy (2016-2026).
 Council has set the ambitious goal of reaching net zero greenhouse gas emissions by 2026.
 To support this, in 2017, Council employed a dedicated Carbon Reduction Project Officer who is leading projects to reduce our emissions.
 As part of the CCRP, a Community Reference Group has also been established to recommend actions that both help the community reduce emissions as well as build resilience to climate hazards.
 Where there are feasible opportunities to achieve progress towards Council’s adaptation and mitigation goals simultaneously, climate actions and responses will seek to do so.

-• According to multiple lines of evidence (including, amongst others, the Commonwealth Department of the Environment and Energy, CSIRO, NASA, BOM and the Intergovernmental Panel on Climate Change), our climate is rapidly changing.
+• According to multiple lines of evidence (including, amongst others, the CSIRO, NASA, BOM and the Intergovernmental Panel on Climate Change), our climate is rapidly changing.
 Observed changes over the past 150 years include increases in global average air and ocean temperature, rising global sea levels, long-term sustained widespread reduction of snow and ice cover, and changes in atmospheric and ocean circulation and regional weather patterns which influence seasonal rainfall conditions.

 The science behind climate change is supported by extensive scientific research performed independently and reported across the world.
 Past and present climate information is collected from observations and measurements of our environment, including trapped air in ice from thousands of years ago.
 Climate models are used to understand the causes of climate change and to project changes into the future.